-Product placement means that a product, service or trademark is included in, or shown in a programme in return for payment or similar remuneration for direct or indirect promotion of goods, services or the reputation of a natural or legal person.
-Free delivery of goods or services that do not have a significant value is not considered product placement.
+Product placement means that a product, service or trademark is included in or referred to in a programme in return for payment or similar remuneration for direct or indirect promotion of goods, services or the reputation of a natural or legal person.
+Free delivery of goods or services with no significant value is not considered product placement.